nikhilST24CS/demo-Repo/README.md

 # demo-Repo
-Hi this is my git &amp; Github directory
+Hi this is my git &amp; Github directory.